 Manufacturing exports momentum weakened, consistent with a softer external scenario.
 Using seasonally adjusted series, manufacturing exports fell by 2.6% mom/sa, dragged by vehicle exports (-10.8%), while non-vehicle exports expanded 1.6%.
 The quarter-over-quarter annualized growth rate (qoq/saar) for manufacturing exports stood at -2.3% in April (from 6.4% in 1Q23).

-Non-energy imports expanded in January supported by consumption goods.
-Also using seasonally adjusted figures, non-energy imports grew 1.5% mom, driven by consumption imports (posted a strong 19.1% expansion) which mitigated the contraction in intermediate and capital goods imports both of 0.6%.
-The qoq/saar growth rate of non-oil imports stood at -7.0% in January (from -8.2% in 4Q22).
+Non-energy imports momentum remained positive.
+Also using seasonally adjusted figures, non-energy imports expanded 4.3% mom/sa, supported by consumption (2.7%), intermediate (4.4%) and capital (5.5%) goods imports.
+The qoq/saar growth rate of non-oil imports stood at a positive 9.7% in April (from 4.6% in 1Q23).

 Our trade balance forecast stands at a deficit of USD 20 billion for 2023.
 Manufacturing exports are likely to soften throughout the rest of the year given a weaker U.S. GDP, which will be mitigated by a slower growth of non-energy imports as internal demand softens.